cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

 <string>We will sync your data with the Apple Health app to give you better insights</string>
 ```

-Then open your Flutter project in XCode by right clicking on the "ios" folder and selecting "Open in XCode".
+Then open your Flutter project in XCode by right clicking on the `ios` folder and selecting "Open in XCode".
 Enable "HealthKit" by adding a capability inside the "Signing & Capabilities" tab of the Runner target's settings.

 ## Using it